PostHog/posthog.com/contents/blog/analytics-pricing.md

 It's in pre-production.
 Release date TBD.

-## Which would you rather fight... one horse-sized hedgehog, or 100 hedgehog-sized horses?
+## Would you rather fight one horse-sized hedgehog, or 100 hedgehog-sized horses?

 We would never fight hedgehogs, how dare you.